bhmoose/bmoose_EAS6995/README.md

 ### Running programs (such as DL model training) on GPU

+* Note: As of the end of class on Thursday, I was not able to get the RNN to train on Casper (with GPUs) substantially faster than on my laptop.
+Also, running with 8 GPUs did not clearly improve performance relative to 1 GPU.
+There are probably some steps I am missing that would improve training speed on the NCAR HPC systems.

 * Can run in an interactive session with `qsub -I` followed by appropriate arguments (same as in a job script, except NCAR documentation uses `casper@casper-pbs` as queue name.

 * Ensure at least one GPU is requested in the resource request within the job script or interactive session (`-l select=n_nodes:ncpus=n_cpus:ngpus=n_gpus` for interactive session, add `#PBS` before it for submitted job).